-A quick 30-minute drive from the heart of downtown Durango will get you to Purgatory Resort where an annual snowfall of 260 inches blankets the mountain thoroughly, making sure that no matter what time in the season you find yourself there, you are sure to not only be completely satisfied, but also utterly amazed.
+A quick 30-minute drive from the heart of downtown Durango will get you to Purgatory Resort in Durango, CO where an annual snowfall of 260 inches blankets the mountain thoroughly, making sure that no matter what time in the season you find yourself there, you are sure to not only be completely satisfied, but also utterly amazed.
 Because the resort offers such a variety of slopes and trails, covering more than 1,360 skiable acres, it has been ranked as the “second-least-crowded ski area on the continent.”
 If snow sports aren’t for you, feel free to check out Purgatory Resort in the summer too.
 During these months, the trails are clear for other family oriented activities such as hiking or mountain biking.
 For a small fee, the lifts are even open to take you to the top of the mountain just to catch the view.

 Purgatory Resort offers winter activities for everyone in the family to enjoy.
 Whether you want to shop and dine or adventure off to the mountain, there is an activity for you.
 Some of the options the family has are:

 - Tubing: Rent tubes and fly down snow-covered tubing lanes.
 Fun for the whole family!
 Tubing is affordable fun for ages 3 and up.

 - Snowshoe Tours: Enjoy the snow and explore Colorado’s backcountry from a new perspective, learning about wildlife, geology, flora and fauna.

 - Dog Sledding: Join a team of sled dogs from Durango Dog Ranch on a family adventure like no other.